Samsung mobile phones rated

 To help you pick between Samsung mobile phones, we’ve rounded up the different ranges:

 - Samsung Galaxy S range: Samsung is best known for its Galaxy S series of high-end smartphones.
-Launched in 2016, the Samsung Galaxy S7 and S7 Edge are the latest in the range.
+Launched in 2017, the Samsung Galaxy S8 and S8+ are the latest in the range.
 With sleek designs, lighting-fast processors and high-quality large screens, the S range is designed to compete with Apple iPhones.
-At the time of writing, the S7 and S7 Edge cost around £495 and £569, respectively.
+At the time of writing, the S8 and S8+ cost around £689 and £779, respectively.
 But if you’re not fussed about owning the newest phones, you can find cheaper deals on older models.

 - Samsung Galaxy A range: this is one of Samsung’s mid-market ranges.
 The phones within the range are pretty similar, with elegant metallic casings and good camera specs, though they’re differentiated by screen size.
 You’ll pay between £250 and £350 for the latest A-range phones, the Galaxy A3 (2017) and A5 (2017).